approov/quickstart-elixir-phoenix-guardian-token-check/src/approov-protected-server/token-check/hello/README.md

 ## How it works?

 The Elixir Phoenix API server is very simple and is defined in the project located at [src/approov-protected-server/token-check/hello](/src/approov-protected-server/token-check/hello).
-Take a look at the [Approov Plug](/src/approov-protected-server/token-check/hello/lib/hello_web/plugs/approov_token_plug.ex) module, and search for the `verify_approov_token()` function to see the simple code for the check.
+Take a look at the [Approov Plug](/src/approov-protected-server/token-check/hello/lib/hello_web/plugs/approov_token_plug.ex) module, and search for the `verify_approov_token/1` function to see the simple code for the check.

 For more background on Approov, see the overview in the [README](/README.md#how-it-works) at the root of this repo.